 You can try some different kinds of sake with Japanese food.
 A cup of sake is around 400-600 yen.
 Also, have you ever heard of "Atsukan"?
 It's warm sake which is also common for the Japanese.
-Enjoy sake in the different way if you have already had cold sake before!
+Enjoy sake in a different way if you have already had tried cold sake before!

 5. Totokichi (とときち)